vidister/gimp-web/content/tutorials/Luminosity_Masks/index.md

 The <strong>Channels</strong> Dialog
 </figcaption></figure>

-On the <span style="color: #ff5500;">top half</span> of this window you’ll see the an entry for each channel in your image (Red, Green, Blue, and Alpha).
-On <span style="color: #00aaff;">the bottom</span> will be a list of any channels you have previously defined.
+On the <span class='tOrange'>top half</span> of this window you’ll see the an entry for each channel in your image (Red, Green, Blue, and Alpha).
+On <span class='tBrightBlue'>the bottom</span> will be a list of any channels you have previously defined.

-To create a new channel that will become your “Lights” channel, drag any one of the <span style="color: #ff5500;">RGB channels</span> down to the <span style="color: #00aaff;">lower window</span> (it doesn’t matter which - they all have the same data due to the desaturation operation).
+To create a new channel that will become your “Lights” channel, drag any one of the <span class='tOrange'>RGB channels</span> down to the <span class='tBrightBlue'>lower window</span> (it doesn’t matter which - they all have the same data due to the desaturation operation).

 Now rename this channel to something meaningful (like “**L**” for instance!), by double-clicking on its name (in my case it‘s called “Blue Channel Copy”) and entering a new one.